apache/beam/website/www/site/content/en/documentation/programming-guide.md

 #### 11.3.3.
 Dynamic timer tags {#dynamic-timer-tags}

-Beam also supports dynamically setting a timer tag using `TimerMap` in Java SDK.
+Beam also supports dynamically setting a timer tag using `TimerMap` in the Java SDK.
 This allows for setting multiple different timers in a `DoFn` and allowing for the timer tags to be dynamically chosen - e.g. based on data in the input elements.
 A timer with a specific tag can only be set to a single timestamp, so setting the timer again has the effect of overwriting the previous expiration time for the timer with that tag.
 Each `TimerMap` is identified with a timer family id, and timers in different timer families are independent.

-In Python SDK, a dynamic timer tag can be specified while calling timer.set() or timer.clear(), by default the timer tag is an empty string if not specified.
+In the Python SDK, a dynamic timer tag can be specified while calling `set()` or `clear()`.
+By default, the timer tag is an empty string if not specified.

 {{< highlight java >}}